 I’m not just talking about team members — leaders do it, too.
 According to a Harvard Business Review study, managers who multitask during meetings are 2.2 times more likely to have direct reports who also multitask in meetings.

 My own team is virtual and I’ve been facilitating leadership development programs virtually for years.
-I know what works and what doesn’t.
-Here are my best virtual meeting tips for executives.
+These virtual meeting best practices have helped hundreds of leaders create more focused, collaborative, and engaging team calls—whether across time zones or departments.
+In short, I know what works and what doesn’t.
+Here are 10 virtual meeting tips you can implement right away:

 Some leaders I work with have doubled or tripled their contact with their team during this crisis.
 In the absence of communication, people make stuff up.
 Be there, be visible, and show that you care, even if you have as much uncertainty as your team.